Should you buy the Fossil Gen 5 or the Fossil Gen 5E?

 The Fossil Gen 5 offers a few important extras

 When the Fossil Gen 5 was first released, it was pretty impressive on multiple levels.
-While that may still be true, times have changed and it's becoming less impressive with age.
-Our latest Fossil Gen 5 review digs into what these wearables are like one year later.
-In short, the once-new Snapdragon 3100 is no longer the latest processor.
+While that may still be true, times have changed, and it's becoming less impressive with age.
+Our latest Fossil Gen 5 review offers some insight into what these wearables are like one year later.
+In short, the once-new Snapdragon 3100 is no longer the latest processor — and it shows.

 Even with the addition of 1 GB RAM and 8 GB storage, Wear OS on the Fossil Gen 5 still has its pitfalls.
-Hopefully, more companies will follow Mobvoi's lead and the Snapdragon 4100 chipset will start popping up in Wear OS devices sooner rather than later.
+Hopefully, more companies will follow Mobvoi's lead with the TicWatch Pro 3, and the Snapdragon 4100 chipset will start popping up in Wear OS devices sooner rather than later.

-The Fossil Gen 5 might be the older model, but it's still got a stunning design.
-It only comes in one size (44 mm), but there are multiple variants to pick from depending on what look you're trying to achieve.
-You also get a colorful 1.3-inch AMOLED display.
-The watch has two easy-to-use two side buttons and a rotating crown for navigating through menus.
-These models are compatible with 22 mm interchangeable bands.
-When you want to shop for a new Fossil Gen 5 band, you'll have an array of choices.

 |Fossil Gen 5